-IN THE SUPREME COURT OF MISSISSIPPI

-No. 89-R-99027-SCT

-RE: MISSISSIPPI RULES OF APPELLATE PROCEDURE

-ORDER

-This matter has come before the Court en banc on its own motion for consideration of amendment of Rule 40(b) of the Mississippi Rules of Appellate Procedure.
-Having considered the proposal, the Court finds that the amendment of M.R.A.P.
-40(b) as set forth in Exhibit "A" hereto will promote the fair and efficient administration of justice.
+IN THE SUPREME COURT OF MISSISSIPPI No. 89-R-99027-SCT IN RE: MISSISSIPPI RULES OF APPELLATE PROCEDURE ORDER This matter is today before the Court, en banc, on suggestion of by Judge Leslie Southwick of the Mississippi Court of Appeals that attention should be given to a certain apparent conflict between Rule 40 and Rule 17 of the Mississippi Rules of Appellate Procedure.
+Having considered Judge Southwick's comments, the Court has found that the fair and efficient administration of justice will be promoted by the amendment of Rule 40 as set forth herein.

-IT IS THEREFORE ORDERED that Rule 40(b) of the Mississippi Rules of Appellate Procedure be and the same is hereby amended as set forth in Exhibit "A" hereto.
+IT IS, THEREFORE ORDERED that M.R.A.P.
+40 and the comment thereto be and the same is amended to read as set forth in Appendix A hereto.

-IT IS FURTHER ORDERED that the Clerk of this Court shall spread this order upon the minutes of the Court and shall forward a true certified copy hereof to West Publishing Company for publication in the next edition of the Mississippi Rules of Court and in the Southern Reporter, Second Series, (Mississippi Edition).
+IT IS FURTHER ORDERED that the Clerk of this Court shall spread this Order upon the minutes of the Court and shall forthwith forward a true certified copy hereof to West Publishing Company for publication as soon as practical in the advance sheets of Southern Reporter, Second Series (Mississippi Edition) and in the next edition of Mississippi Rules of Court.